gantrycloud/gantry-landing/content/about/_index.md

 ---
-title: "We Are Modern Infrastructure"
+title: "We implement ArgoCD and train your team on open source Kubernetes tools"
 image: "images/gantrylogolinear.jpg"
 description: "This is meta description."
 draft: false
 ---

-## Consider us your plumber...

-We build the pipelines, install the pumps, and occasionally build the house.
-How?

 {{< youtube LuOswN40c4Q >}}
 &nbsp;